Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Ezmerelda d'Avenir

 [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|Ezmerelda]] has cast a [[5.
-Mechanics/Spells/Greater Invisibility.md\|greater invisibility]] spell on herself and is stealthily exploring the castle.
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda]] has cast a greater invisibility spell on herself and is stealthily exploring the castle.
 Choose one character in the back rank of the party's marching order, and read the following text to that character's player:

 > [!readaloud]
 >